 Working with Third Party Logistic Companies

-Cross docking often uses third party logistic companies to help implement and manage the system.
+Cross-docking often uses third party logistic companies to help implement and manage the system.
 These companies are experts at streamlining the receiving, sorting, and shipping of products from centralized distribution centers.
-Many companies use these logistic experts to get their cross docking system up and running and then take it over to handle for the long term.
+Many companies use these logistic experts to get their system up and running and then take it over to handle for the long term.

-Cross docking is primarily used to handle the incoming and outgoing parts, products, and other items for multiple locations.
-It is also possible to use cross docking stations to help improve efficiency within a single facility.
+Although primarily used to handle the incoming and outgoing parts, products, and other items for multiple locations, it is also possible to use cross docking stations to help improve efficiency within a single facility.

-A cross docking station can be a specific area within a facility where all parts, products, tools, and other required items are delivered.
+A cross-docking station can be a specific area within a facility where all parts, products, tools, and other required items are delivered.
 This station will then go through and sort everything so it is organized and ready to be used when needed.
-When a specific department within the facility needs something, the cross docking station will have it delivered directly to this area.
+When a specific department within the facility needs something, the station will have it delivered directly to this area.

 This can be a very efficient way to keep a workplace more organized.
 In addition, it can help reduce excess inventory because the one central area will track what is in the facility and what is being used.
 A facility can make adjustments to the ordering of inventory or other supplies to help minimize the amount they have on hand at any given time.